 At Daniel 9:25, the translators often correctly write "seven sevens" from the Hebrew words SHABUA SHABUIM, and these refer to seven "weeks" (sevens) of years.
 So, here we have a comparison to look at for distinctions in the words - but one must see the original Hebrew to make these distinctions.
 We must PROVE (test) all things we walk in from Scripture.

-is certainly superb.
 On some fine points, there will always be differences.
 The Kohlenberger

 Hebrew-English Interlinear is inconsistent in how they bring many words into our English.

-shin-beth-tau-waw-tau they also render as "weeks", while other translators render it "Sabbaths".
+shin-beth-tau-uau-tau they also render as "weeks", while other translators render it "Sabbaths".

-Lew White
+brother Lew

-Strawberry Islands Messianic Publishing / Institute for Scripture Research, USA
+Strawberry Islands Messianic Publishing / TORAH INSTITUTE

 IF YOU ARE CONSIDERING BEING IMMERSED INTO YAHUSHUA'S NAME, SEE THIS LINK: CIRCUMCISION and IMMERSION